 If you have a limited time in Salzburg or just want to cover one or two places, the Salzburg Card is not for you.

-Also, if you are here only for visiting Mirabell gardens or taking a walk around the town, do not buy the card.
+Also, if you are here only to visit Mirabell gardens or take a walk around the town, do not buy the card.

 It will prove to be expensive in that case.

 If you’re planning to use the Salzburg Card, make sure you know all the terms and conditions that come with it.